Dirksen Senate Office Building: History

-Although the Senate approved the plans for the new building in 1949, construction was delayed until 1956.
-By then, increased costs of construction caused some scaling back of the original design, including the elimination of a planned central corridor.
-With Architect of the Capitol J. George Stewart looking on, members of the Senate Office Building Commission laid the cornerstone on July 13, 1956, and the new office building opened on October 15, 1958.
+Although the Senate approved the plans for the new building beginning in 1949, construction was delayed until six years later in 1956.
+By then, increased costs of construction caused some scaling back of the original architects' design, including the elimination of a planned central corridor.
+With the eighth Architect of the Capitol, J. George Stewart, looking on, members of the Senate Office Building Commission laid the cornerstone on July 13, 1956, and the new office building was finally opened a little after 2 years later, on October 15, 1958.

-The Dirksen Building was designed to accommodate the television era, complete with committee hearing rooms equipped with rostrums that were better suited to listening to testimony than sitting around conference tables, as had been done in previous committee rooms, both in the U.S. Capitol and the Russell Senate Office Building.
-In the 1970s, a third Senate office building, the Hart Senate Office Building was built next to the Dirksen Building on a spot originally intended for a mirror image of the Dirksen Senate Office Building.
-The Hart and Dirksen Buildings are connected, and one can walk between the two almost as easily as if they were one structure.
+The Dirksen Building was designed to accommodate the new modern invention of television and the wider media era, complete with committee hearing rooms equipped with rostrums that were better suited to listening to testimony than sitting around conference tables, as had been done in previous committee rooms, both in the U.S. Capitol and the Russell Senate Office Building, during the 19th and earlier 20th centuries.

+In the 1970s and early 1980s, a third Senate office building, the current distinctly different of modernist-style of architecture of the Hart Senate Office Building of 1971-1982, was built to the west next to the Dirksen Building on a spot originally intended for a mirror image of the ancient architectural style of the Dirksen Building, the Russell Building and the Capitol, plus surrounding similar Classical structures, such as the U.S. Supreme Court Building, the old Postal Square Building (formerly the City Post Office for Washington, D.C. and the District of Columbia 1914-1986, now the National Postal Museum of the Smithsonian Institution), and the old adjacent monumental railroad terminal Union Station.
+The Hart and Dirksen Buildings however are inter-connected, and one can walk between the two almost as easily as if they were one structure.

 Renovation

-The building was renovated during 1999–2000 under the auspices of the Architect of the Capitol, who at the time was Alan M. Hantman, FAIA.
-Day-to-day supervision of the project carried out by Assistant Architect Michael G. Turnbull, FAIA.
+Almost two decades later (after its extremely long of a decade and controversial construction period), the building was renovated during 1999–2000 under the auspices of the tenth Architect of the Capitol, who at the time was Alan M. Hantman.
+Day-to-day supervision of the project carried out by Assistant Capitol Architect Michael G. Turnbull.
 The renovation was well received by senators and their staff.
 Senator Robert F. Bennett of Utah, Chairman of the Senate Legislative Branch Subcommittee, made the following comments regarding the renovation: